JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 }
 ```

-When empty, this uses the default plugin repository, available to all [JetBrains Plugins Repository](https://plugins.jetbrains.com/) users.
+When empty, this uses the default plugin repository, available to all [JetBrains Marketplace](https://plugins.jetbrains.com/) users.
 However, you can publish it to an arbitrarily-named channel.
 These non-default release channels are treated as separate repositories.